cmeng-git/atalk-android/README.md

 </p>

 ## Features
+aTalk is an xmpp client designed for android and supports the following features:
 * Instant messaging in plain text and End-to-End encryption with [OMEMO](http://conversations.im/omemo/) or [OTR](https://otr.cypherpunks.ca/)
-* Omemo encryption is also available during multi-user group chat session, giving users' maximum privacy and security
+* Omemo encryption is available during multi-user group chat session, giving users' maximum privacy and security
 * Supports both voice and video call with ZRTP encryption
 * Send and receive files for all document types and images.
-Pre-send thumb nail for preview and acceptance before the actual image is sent
+For image file, a thumb nail is first sent for preview and acceptance before the actual file is sent
 * Unique feature to send GPS locations to chosen buddy, requesting real-time guidance to reach desired destination
-* A 360 degree street view of your current location, may use for self-guided tour
+* A 360° street view of your current location, may use for self-guided tour.
+The street view tracks and follows your direction of sight.
 * Integrated photo editor with zooming and cropping, user can update his/her avatar with ease
 * Multiple accounts support